Pensions on divorce and dissolution

 The CEV is the amount that would be transferred from the current pension arrangement into an alternative pension arrangement if the member were to leave the scheme.

 Different types of pensions will be valued in different ways.
-For example, comparing the CEV of a DB and a DC pension may not give you an accurate idea of just how valuable each of the pension plans really are.
+For example, comparing the CEV of a DB and a DC pension may not give you an accurate idea of just how valuable each of the pension plans really is.

 You will need to think carefully about whether you can reach a financial settlement with your ex by using just your CEVs.